Mikasa Ackerman: In Attack on Titan

 As later revealed, this is due to Mikasa's father being a descendant of the Ackerman clan, an Eldian bloodline that was genetically modified to create super soldiers equal to a Titan in strength, originally designed to protect Eldia's king.
 When under duress, these genetically inherited abilities may allow a descendant access to their ancestors' battle experience.
 Mikasa's Ackerman instincts were first awakened in the aftermath of her parents' deaths when Eren urged her to 'fight' back against her kidnappers.
 Though technically half-blooded, she is also the last known person of Asian descent residing in the Walls.
-A wrist tattoo inherited from her mother indicates that she is descended from the prominent Azumabito family (アズマビト家, Azumabito-ke), a cadet Shogun branch from the Oriental nation of Hizuru (ヒィズル, Hizuru), whose ancestors migrated from their native land to Paradis as honored ambassadors.
-While investigating the Marleyan Volunteers alongside the Survey Corps, Eren reveals to Mikasa that he has always hated her for being enslaved to her Ackerman blood that "forces" her to protect him.
+A wrist tattoo of the Azumabito crest inherited from her mother indicates that she is descended from the prominent Azumabito family (アズマビト家, Azumabito-ke), a cadet Shogun branch from the Oriental nation of Hizuru (ヒィズル, Hizuru), whose ancestors migrated from their native land to Paradis as honored ambassadors.
+While investigating Marley's volunteer soldiers with the Survey Corps, Eren reveals to Mikasa that he has always hated being "forced" to become Ackerman's blood slave and protect Eren.
 In turn, she becomes despondent and removes her scarf from her neck.
 While still caring for Eren, Mikasa decides to join the alliance to stop Eren's planned genocide on the world.
-In the climax against Eren's forces, Mikasa loses consciousness and has a dream of an alternate scenario where she and Eren escaped from the military and are living together.
-Mikasa recovers to kill the real Eren and kisses him in their last time.
-In the aftermath, Eren confesses to Armin that he actually loves Mikasa and cared for his allies but did not want to drag them into his massacre.
-Mikasa buries Eren underneath a tree on a hill near Shiganshina District.
-The tree grows over time to resemble the one where the organism that granted Ymir her Titan power lived.
-An unspecified amount of time after Mikasa's death from old age, a modernized Shiganshina is reduced to rubble in a war.
+In the climax against Eren's forces, Mikasa experienced a Paths dream of an alternate scenario where she and Eren escaped from the military and are living together.
+Eren asks her to forget about him upon his death before Mikasa recovers.
+She puts the scarf back on, deciding she will not fulfill his request and kills him, placing a kiss on his lips, asserting she would see him later.
+In the aftermath, Eren confesses to Armin that he had actually loved Mikasa and cared for his allies but did not want to drag them into his massacre.
+Mikasa buries Eren underneath a tree on a hill near Shiganshina District, continuing to visit his grave as she spends the rest of her life in peace, passing on as an old woman while still wearing the scarf Eren gave her.

+Overall, Mikasa has gorgeous black hair, dazzling grey eyes.
+Mikasa has a scar in her right cheek, given by Eren mistakenly during his Titan form.
+She wears the survey corps uniform along with a red scarf, given by her lover.